Cognigy/WebchatWidget/docs/css-customization.md

 }
 ```
 * *regular-message + agent*
-The text of the message from the agent when using hadnover, you can change the font and style the dialog bubble.
+The text of the message from the agent when using handover, you can change the font and style the dialog bubble.
 ```CSS
 [data-cognigy-webchat-root] [data-cognigy-webchat].webchat .regular-message.agent {